alibaba/GraphScope/docs/java_tutorial_1_giraph.md

-# Run existing jars developed for Apache Giraph on Graphscope
+# Graphscope integration with Apache Giraph

 [Apache Giraph](https://giraph.apache.org/intro.html) is one of the most famous graph computing frameworks, built on top of Apache Hadoop.
 Through `pregel` interface, user can write ``vertex-cetric`` graph algorithms.